dell/csm-docs/content/docs/concepts/replication/architecture/powerscale.md

 #### Reprotect - Set Original Target as New Source

 A reprotect operation is, in essence, doing away with the original source-target relationship and establishing a new one in the reverse direction.
 This is done **only after** failing over to the original target array is complete, and the original source array is up and ready to be made into a new replication destination.
-To accomplish this, Container Storage Module replication performs the following steps:
+To accomplish this, Container Storage Modules replication performs the following steps:

 1. Deleting the SyncIQ policy on the original source PowerScale array.
 2. Creating a new SyncIQ policy on the original target PowerScale array.
 This policy establishes the original target as a new *source*, and sets its replication destination to the original source (which can be considered the new *target*.)